 Damages in Clergy Sexual Abuse Claims

-Victims of clergy abuse have been been impacted in many different aspects of their life.
-The law allows, victims of abuse to recover compensation via a civil lawsuit against the church.
+Survivors of clergy abuse have been impacted in many different aspects of their life.
+The law allows, victims of sexual abuse to recover compensation via a civil lawsuit against the church.

 - Therapy and counseling expenses